Underground-Ops/underground-nexus/README.md

 **12.** Terraform comes pre-installed for immediate use from both the Underground Nexus MATE Desktop's terminal and the Athena0 Kali Linux node:
 - Use Terraform from the MATE Desktop terminal for general use
 - Use Terraform from the Athena0 node for more aggressive use that might require super admin level access and full `root` privileges

+**13.** Every amd64 version of the Underground Nexus using the standard recomended activation automatically builds a self-hosted GitLab environment.
+Other versions of the Underground Nexus deploy GitLab Runners that can be configured for use with an external GitLab environment - to access the self-hosted GitLab instance in a standard amd64 activation, the MATE admin webtop's has a default Git-BIOS home page with instructions on exactly how to get started with GitLab.

 ----------------------------------------------------